With so many resorts to choose from, find the moments you'll remember at an RACV Resort

 Get out of the house and explore the best walks near RACV Resorts.

 Planning on exploring Victoria's stunning backyard this winter?
-RACV Resorts are positioned around Victoria and most are within easy driving distance from Melbourne – perfect for a day trip.
+RACV Resorts are positioned around the state and most are within easy driving distance from Melbourne – perfect for a day trip.
 So if you're looking to take in a leisurely coastal walk or exhilarating hinterland hike, there’s no better time than the present to get out, get active and get a good look at some of the incredible scenery Victoria has to offer.

 The Cape Walk near RACV Cape Schanck Resort.